$BKT$ transitions in classical and quantum long-range systems

 \section{Self-consistent approach}

-For the nearest-neighbour case, the results of the low-temperature expansion are improved by the self-consistent-harmonic approximation (SCHA), which is able to correctly foresee the existence of a the BKT phase transition.
+For the nearest-neighbor case, the results of the low-temperature expansion can be improved by the self-consistent-harmonic approximation (SCHA), which is able to correctly foresee the existence of the BKT phase transition.
 The idea behind the SCHA approximation is to replace the original Hamiltonian with a quadratic one, whose couplings are optimized according to a variational principle.

-In the SR case the natural variational parameter is the effective coupling $\tilde{J}$, which replaces the bare one $J$ in the effective theory.
-As shown in Refs.\,\cite{POKROVSKY1973,Pires1997,Giachetti2021EPL}, in this case $\tilde{J}$ jumps discontinuously to zero as the temperature increases, implying that the exponent of the correlations becomes infinite in the high-temperature region.
+In the SR case the natural variational parameter is an effective coupling $\tilde{J}$, which replaces the bare one $J$ in the effective theory.
+As shown in Refs.\,\cite{POKROVSKY1973,Pires1997}, in this case $\tilde{J}$ jumps discontinuously to zero as the temperature increases, implying that the exponent of the correlations becomes infinite in the high-temperature region.
 This path has been pursued for the case of a power-law interaction as well: in this case both the coupling $J$ and the exponent of the interaction $\sigma$ are replaced by variational parameters $\tilde{J}$ and $s$.
 The results are unambiguous as long as $\sigma>2$, predicting a phenomenology analogous to the SR case\,\cite{Giachetti2021EPL}.
-Our aim is to generalize such an analysis to a general functional equation, in order to correctly analyze to the $\sigma \in (0,2]$ regime.
+Our aim is to generalize such an analysis in order to correctly deal with the $\sigma \in (0,2]$ regime.

-To achieve this scope, we replace the cosine in the original hamiltonian \eqref{model} with a quadratic term
+To achieve this scope, we replace the cosine in the original Hamiltonian \eqref{model} with a quadratic term